de-koks/learn-solidity/README.md

 ## Branches Overview

 ### `lottery` Branch
-This branch contains a Solidity smart contract implementing a lottery.
+contains a Solidity smart contract implementing a lottery.

 ### `hardhat-tests-lottery` Branch
-This branch contains JavaScript unit tests implemented using the Hardhat framework to cover the functionality of the lottery contract.
+contains JavaScript unit tests implemented using the Hardhat framework to cover the functionality of the Solidity lottery contract.

 ### `nft` Branch
-This branch contains a Solidity smart contract implementing a simple NFT collection.
+contains a Solidity smart contract implementing a simple NFT collection.

+### `hyperledger-contract` Branch
+contains a smart contract implemented with JavaScript to use in a Hyperledger blockchain.